AdobeDocs/indesign-api-docs/README.md

 }
 ```
 -->
-## Consume the APIs provided by InDesign API's
+## Consume the APIs provided by InDesign APIs
 You can find the detailed [API documentation here](https://adobedocs.github.io/indesign-api-docs/).
 Here are some sample requests for the APIs :

 ### PDF rendition using pre-signed URL
-Creates and returns new PDF from a specific InDesign document.
-The following example uses pre-signed URL and a custom font
+Creates and returns new PDFs from a specific InDesign document.
+The following example uses a pre-signed URL and a custom font
 ```curl
 curl --location --request POST 'https://indesign.adobe.io/v3/create-rendition' \
 --header 'Authorization: bearer <YOUR_OAUTH_TOKEN>' \